Dallon/TeslaSpectra/README.md

-TeslaSpectra is a RESTful website mainly runon Python!
+TeslaSpectra is a RESTful website mainly run on Python!

 The website(In Development) is built with Django and the programs that populate the website are webscrapers built with Python.
 Originally intended as a blog about tesla news the website now is in building stages hopefully to become a hub of news information about Tesla from all over the web such as reddit, twitter, the US Patent Office, tesla news outlets etc.